 By Naptime Nancy

 At approximately 6pm on September 28th, 1974, Patty Lee Kuzara walked home clutching her red and black blanket.
 Clad in overalls and a gold top, she turned onto Hilleary road toward Midland road.
-She was only about a half mile from her home on Putney road when something or someone distracted Patty and she headed into the field across from the First Baptist Church.
-It was not uncommon for kids to play in this field.
+She was only about a half mile from her home when it is presumed someone approached Patty and took her into the field across from the First Baptist Church.
+It was not uncommon for kids to play in this field, but it was highly unlikely that Patty would have stopped to play knowing that she was already late getting home.
+Nancy has also told her daughter never to play in this field.
+Patty’s mother took off on foot to meet up with her daughter so she wouldn’t have to walk the whole way home alone.
+Sadly, Nancy Kuzara took off in the opposite direction and they missed each other.
 By 7:45pm, Nancy Kuzara called police to report her daughter missing.
 More than 50 San Diego reserve officers and volunteers scoured the area.
-It wasn’t until 10:30AM Sunday morning, that a group of church going teenage boys discovered Patty Lee’s tiny body in the brush of the field she had stopped to play in.
+It wasn’t until 10:30AM Sunday morning, that a group of church going teenage boys discovered Patty Lee’s tiny body in the brush of the field.
+Had Patty been found just 50 feet further, she would have been on federal land.
+Patty’s father, Dennis Kuzara, came home from a trip with the Sierra Club to find his home flooded with people as the tragic news was broken to him.

 Have a mystery you’d like us to cover?
 Email email@example.com.
 Thanks for reading!